HarshCasper/Rotten-Scripts/CountTheCases/README.md

 ![Image](lose.PNG)

-- The scripts run on the Python shell as this requires a graphical interface.
+- The scripts run on the Python shell as this requires a graphical interface